silverstripe/silverstripe-omnipay/docs/en/Configuration.md

         EUR: 70
 ```

 The `Payment` class comes with a helper method `getMaxCaptureAmount` that will calculate the max. amount of money you can capture.
+With the

-With the PayPal example above, we'll get the following:
+example above, we'll get the following:

 ```php
 $payment = Payment::create()->init('PayPal_Express', 121, 'USD');